-A copy of this policy is made available to all parents prior to their child joining our school/setting as well as details of the complaints procedure.
+A copy of this policy is available to all parents on our school website as well as details of the complaints procedure.
 In general, any concerns will be discussed with parents and we will offer support.
 All conversations, whatever the outcome, should be recorded appropriately to show that they took place, identify what was agreed and evaluate how effectively they enabled needs to be met.
 In this way quality conversations can demonstrate their impact on successful practice, including improvements in decision making and joint working.
 Conversations should continue to inform the on-going planning and reviewing.

-Practitioners working with families at a Universal, Early Help or Targeted level will need to obtain the consent of the family before any information is held or shared with other agencies.
-If the practitioner does not gain the family's consent and in future has ongoing concerns, they should consider contacting Compass for advice and guidance.
+Practitioners working with families at a Universal, Early Help or Targeted or Child in Need level will need to obtain the consent of the family before any information is held or shared with other agencies.
+Any information sharing between agencies without consent must be clear as to its legal basis.

+If the practitioner does not gain the family's consent and in future has ongoing concerns, they should refer to local tools and pathways available via West Midlands Child Protection Procedures and consider contacting Compass for advice and guidance.
 Except for child protection matters, referrals to Compass cannot be accepted without parents having been consulted first.